5G-MAG/Getting-Started/pages/5g-media-streaming/tutorials/testing-AS.md

 # Tutorial - Developing and Testing the 5GMS Application Server

 {: .inshort }
-> This tutorial allows to:
->- Setup the 5GMSd AS for development and testing
->- Test the 5GMSd AS with the AF
->- Test the 5GMSd AS without the AF (but with an M3 client)
->- Configure an HTTP Application Server
->- Configure an HTTPS Application Server
->- Test the internal M3 Certificates API
->- Test the internal M3 ContentHostingConfiguration API
+This tutorial allows to: Setup the 5GMSd AS for development and testing; Test the 5GMSd AS with the AF; Test the 5GMSd AS without the AF (but with an M3 client); Configure an HTTP Application Server; Configure an HTTPS Application Server; Test the internal M3 Certificates API; Test the internal M3 ContentHostingConfiguration API.

 Here you will find information to assist with development and testing of the 5G-MAG Reference Tools 5GMS Application Server (AS).